📢 Our office will be closed for the Christmas break from 11:30am on Friday, 20 December 2024, and will reopen at 8:30am on Monday, 6 January 2025. 📢

 Solo application vs. Joint application

-There are two types of divorce applications: a solo application and a joint application.
-A solo application involves one party applying for the divorce, while a joint application involves both.
+Understand the types of divorce filing.
+There are two options: a sole application and a joint application.
+A sole application involves one party applying for divorce and serving the documents on the other party.
+A joint application means both parties agree to apply together.

-For joint applicants, there’s no need to serve the divorce documents to the other party, as both parties apply together.
+For a joint application, there’s no need to serve the divorce documents to the other party, as both parties apply together.
+The application is submitted directly to the Federal Circuit and Family Court of Australia for processing.

 Once you’ve gathered your documentation, you can start the divorce process.
 You can apply for a divorce online through the Federal Circuit and Family Court of Australia.